Order for Protection Against Domestic Violence - Do It Yourself

-Welcome!
-This free program helps you create the forms to ask the court for an Order for Protection.
+This free program helps you create the forms to ask the court for an Order for Protection (OFP).
 These forms are called "Petitioner's Affidavit and Petition for an Order for Protection."

 The program works by asking you questions.
 It uses your answers to fill out your form.
-You can print your form and file it with the court.
+You can file your forms with the court electronically.
+You can also print your forms and take them in person to the court to file.

 You should think seriously about getting a lawyer if your case involves harm to a child, concerns about your immigration status, subpoenas for witnesses, written evidence, or expert witnesses like doctors or police.
 If the person abusing you has a lawyer, you should try to get one, too.